Importing Historical Meetings

 - Explore AI insights — Try asking an AI agent a question about a client relationship or recurring topic — historical meetings are now part of its context

-- Verify upcoming meetings — Check that meetings in the next 90 days with join links have been queued for bot scheduling (visible in the Sync Status panel)
+- Verify upcoming meetings — Check that meetings in the next 90 days with join links have been queued for bot scheduling (visible in the Sync Status panel under Meetings scheduled)

-No further action is needed to keep your calendar in sync — Agency Hero will continue to pick up new and updated calendar events automatically going forward.
+No further action is needed to keep your calendar in sync — Agency Hero switches to incremental syncing automatically after the initial sync completes.

 Related articles